soquincy/MashboysMD/README.md

 - Can also search by artist, title, or both

 ## Issues
-- It gets confused with some entries. *I will fix this soon.*
+- It gets confused with some entries, especially variable BPMs and keys. *I will fix this soon.*

 MashboysMD is licenced under the Unlicense license.